Radical 212

 It may also refer to the Dragon as it appears in the Chinese zodiac.
-It is used as the symbol for Tatsu, a roller coaster at Six Flags Magic Mountain, in California.
+It is also a common surname.

 In the Kangxi Dictionary 14 characters (out of 40,000) are under this radical.

-It occurs as a phonetic complement in some fairly common Chinese characters, for example 聾 = "deaf", which is composed of 龍 "dragon" and the "ear" 耳 radical, "a word with meaning related to ears and pronounced similarly to 龍": "dragon gives sound, ear gives meaning".
+It occurs as a phonetic complement in some fairly common Chinese characters, for example 聾 = "deaf", which is composed of 龍 "dragon" and the "ear" 耳 radical, "a word with meaning related to ears and pronounced similarly to 龍: "dragon gives sound, ear gives meaning".